AlexXanderGrib/node-tdlib/docs/api/index/namespaces/types/namespaces/default/type-aliases/updateOwnedStarCount$Input.md

 Version of [updateOwnedStarCount](updateOwnedStarCount.md) for method parameters.

-The number of Telegram stars owned by the current user has changed
+The number of Telegram Stars owned by the current user has changed

 ## Type declaration